Extremal properties of flood-filling games: Introduction

 For any graph $G$ with colouring $\omega$, we can obtain a new graph and corresponding colouring by \emph{contracting monochromatic components} of $G$ with respect to $\omega$, that is repeatedly contracting an edge $e = uv$ such that $\omega(u) = \omega(v)$.
 If $G'$ (with colouring $\omega '$) is obtained from $G$ (with initial colouring $\omega$) in this way, it is clear that any sequence of moves that floods $G$ with initial colouring $\omega$ will also flood $G'$ with initial colouring $\omega'$, and vice versa (up to possibly changing the vertex at which a move is played to another vertex in the same monochromatic component with respect to $\omega$).
-We say that the graph $G_1$ with colouring $\omega_1$ is \emph{equivalent} to the graph $G_2$ with colouring $\omega_2$ if the coloured graphs obtained by contracting monochromatic components of $G_1$ with respect to $\omega_1$ and contracting monochromatic components of $G_2$ with respect to $\omega_2$ are identical.
+We say that the graph $G_1$ with colouring $\omega_1$ is \emph{equivalent} to the graph $G_2$ with colouring $\omega_2$ if there is a colour-preserving isomorphism (i.e. a bijection between vertices that preserves (non-)adjacency and colours) from the coloured graph obtained by contracting monochromatic components of $G_1$ with respect to $\omega_1$ to that obtained by contracting monochromatic components of $G_2$ with respect to $\omega_2$.